Pack (canine): The pups

-Importance of the alpha is rivaled only by that of the pups.
-The fundamental purpose of the pack is the successful production of offspring, and so raising of the litter is a collaborative venture – all members contribute to their development.
-In times of scarcity, the breeding pair will often prioritize the care of the pups, and preferentially feed the youngest wolves first.
+The importance of the alpha is rivalled only by that of the pups.
+The fundamental purpose of the pack is the successful production of offspring, and so raising the litter is a collaborative venture – all members contribute to their development.
+In times of scarcity, the breeding pair will often prioritise the care of the pups and preferentially feed the youngest wolves first.
 Despite this committed involvement, pup mortality is high, with researchers citing that only roughly 30% survive their first year of life.
-Those who survive, however, grow up with the added advantage of being surrounded by numerous care-takers and teachers.
+Those who survive, however, grow up with the added advantage of being surrounded by numerous caretakers and teachers.
 There exists a culture within wolf packs, and this is passed on to the offspring by the elders of the group.
-Pups learn something from each member of the pack, and attain the vital social skills required to create those powerful bonds upon which wolf societal structure relies.
+Pups learn something from each member of the pack and attain the vital social skills required to create powerful bonds upon which the wolf's societal structure relies.

+Pack behaviour in other species

+African wild dogs (Lycaon pictus) live and hunt in packs.
+Males assist in raising the pups, and stay with their pack for life.
+The females leave their birth pack at approximately 2.5 years old to join another pack without females.
+Males outnumber the females in a pack.
+African wild dogs are not territorial, and hunt cooperatively in their packs.
+For example, they will run down large game and tear it apart with their pack.
+They also cooperate in caring for wounded, sick, and young pack members.

+Black-backed jackals (Canis mesomelas) in Southern and Eastern Africa and coyotes (Canis latrans) in North America have a single long-term mate.
+As such, they usually hunt alone or in pairs.
+A pack consists of the breeding pair and their current young.
+They occasionally cooperate in larger packs to hunt big game, but rarely hunt animals larger than a small, young antelope.
+Black-backed jackals are not typically considered 'aggressive' towards larger animals but tend to be wary of humans.
+However, they will become aggressive if they feel threatened, in order to defend the boundaries of their territories.